ShreyasTunge/URL_Classification/README.md

 Once the model is trained, it can be deployed as part of a cybersecurity system or integrated into existing applications.
 The model can be used to analyze URLs in real-time, providing instant feedback on their classification.
 This can be valuable in web browsers, security applications, or network gateways where proactive threat detection is crucial.

 # Results and Evaluation
 The model's performance can be evaluated using various metrics, such as accuracy, precision, recall, and F1 score.
-The best performing ones are Logistic regression, Random Forest.
+The best performing ones are Logistic regression and SVM.